gsl-lite/gsl-lite/README.md

 project( my-program LANGUAGES CXX )

 add_executable( my-program main.cpp )
-target_link_libraries( my-program PRIVATE gsl::gsl-lite )
+target_link_libraries( my-program PRIVATE gsl::gsl-lite-v1 )
 ```

-There are various ways to make the `gsl-lite` package available to your project:
+There are different ways to make the `gsl-lite` package available to your project:

 <details>
 <summary>Using Vcpkg</summary>